The Voice (Seinfeld): Plot

 George's employer, Play Now, wants to get rid of him after finding out he isn't really disabled, but cannot fire him because he has a one-year contract.
 When George turns down his boss's request that he quit, he tries to drive George out by moving him into a derelict office, spiking his food, and even barricading his office door, but George continues to show up to work each day.

 Jerry is dating a woman named Claire.
 Behind her back, Jerry jokes that her stomach has a voice, which he lampoons by saying "Helloooo!"
 Jerry tells Claire about "the voice."
 Offended, she leaves him.
 She says they can only get back together if he agrees to never do the voice again.
 Jerry agonizes and decides he prefers the voice.
 However, all his friends say they have grown tired of the voice.
 He talks to Claire and agrees to stop doing the voice.

 At Monk's Café, David Puddy passes by and exchanges greetings with Elaine.
 Jerry tells Elaine that because of this "bump-into," she is destined to backslide into her relationship with Puddy.
 She bets him $50 that she won't.
 The next day, Jerry notices Elaine is still wearing the same clothes.
 Elaine insists she is not in a relationship with Puddy, even after she admits that she both dined out and had sex with him.
 However, after Puddy comments on how much he prefers their casual sex arrangement to dating her, Elaine officially renews their relationship to spite him.
 Elaine and Jerry agree to a double or nothing bet, but she continues to slide back to Puddy.
-Finally Elaine tells Puddy that she's realized they are meant to be together and should stop the on-off pattern of their relationship, but he wants to break up.
+Finally Elaine tells Puddy that she has realized they are meant to be together and should stop the on-off pattern of their relationship, but he wants to break up.